bitshadow/iconate/README.md

 ## Basic Usage
-1. Include the Stylesheet and Javascript files on your html.
+1. Include the Stylesheet and Javascript files in your html.

     ```
         <link rel="stylesheet" href="iconate.min.css">